Your morning

 🌤️Weather today

-Sunny spells across most of England but light rain in the southwest.
-High of 18C and low of 9C in London.
-Heavy rain in Belfast and sunny intervals in Edinburgh.
+Rain in Manchester but mostly dry elsewhere in England.
+High of 25C and low of 14C in London.
+Touch of rain in Belfast and Edinburgh.

 ✏️Life coaching quote of the day